mbasso/react-cssom/README.md

 ### Basic

-Once you have installed react-cssom, supposing a CommonJS environment, you can import it in your index file, before `ReactDOM.render`.
+Once you have installed react-cssom, supposing a CommonJS environment, you can import it in your index file, before `ReactDOM.render` and `App` import.

 ```js
 import React from 'react';